It’s almost time to celebrate Deepavali!

 Chefs are also spicing up the offerings with new flavours, and making mithai less sweet to cater to the local palate.

-Shahi Maharani owner Chitra Mirpuri, 39, says: “The price of the silver leaf we use for our kaju roll has more than doubled in the past few years and prices increase during Deepavali due to demand.
-Our cashew powder from Indonesia has increased in price by 15 per cent.”
+Shahi Maharani owner Chitra Mirpuri previously explained: “The price of the silver leaf we use for our kaju roll has more than doubled in the past few years and prices increase during Deepavali due to demand.
+Our cashew powder from Indonesia has increased in price by 15 percent.”

-Inspired by popular ingredients such as cardamom, mango and pistachio, chocolatier Anjali Gupta has come up with a collection of chocolates called AnjaliChocolat in embellished boxes.
+Inspired by popular ingredients such as cardamom, mango and pistachio, chocolatier Anjali Gupta offers a collection of chocolates called AnjaliChocolat (from $16.50 to $100) in embellished boxes.